briankendall/Profiler68/README.md

 The profiler uses a timer to sample the currently executing instruction and then perform a stack crawl, and then saves all the samples to a file.
 You can then use the included Python script `analyze.py` to analyze the results and see where time is going.
 Run it with `--help` to see its arguments.
 It needs to know where Retro68's toolchain folder is, which you can specify either with its `-t` / `--retro68-toolchain` argument, or setting the `RETRO68_TOOLCHAIN` environment variable.

-Currently samples are written in sequence to a buffer in memory, so a lot of samples can fill the buffer up quickly.
-You specify the buffer size when calling `InitProfiler`, and be sure to make it big enough for your needs.
+Samples are written into a hash table using a block of memory provided at initialization, when calling `InitProfiler`.
+If the entire block of memory gets filled up then the profiler will stop, so be sure to give it enough memory.

 ### Usage notes: